How does Google Analytics work? Beginner's Guide

 NOTE: There’s a better way to track events if you’re a WordPress user!
 Make sure to check out MonsterInsights, the easiest way to set up event and conversion tracking in GA4.
 MonsterInsights users, please make sure your enhanced measurement is turned off (except for Site search if you’d like to automatically track site searches).

-Now, you can mark whichever events you want tracked as conversions.
-So, when someone completes an event of your choice (downloading a file, submitting a form, etc.) it’ll count as a conversion in Google Analytics.
+Now, you can mark whichever events you want tracked as conversions (key events).
+So, when someone completes an event of your choice (downloading a file, submitting a form, etc.), it’ll count as a conversion in Google Analytics.
+Note that conversions are called ‘key events’ in Google Analytics.

-To do this, head to the Admin cog » Conversions.
-Then, you’ll be able to click the switch to mark an event as a conversion.
+To do this, head to the Admin cog » Key events.

 Then, you’ll be able to click the switch to mark an event as a conversion: